Danijel-Enoch/lemon-markets-submission/02-technical-analysis.md

 ## Technical Outline

-Lemonloopa is a decentralized leveraged trading platform built on Zircuit using advanced smart contract architecture to secure user positions while enabling leveraged exposure to any ERC-20 token.
+Lemon Markets is a decentralized leveraged trading platform built on Zircuit using advanced smart contract architecture to secure user positions while enabling leveraged exposure to any ERC-20 token.
 The architecture consists of four core smart contract functions that handle the complete lifecycle of leveraged positions:

 1. **Initialize Position:** Creates a new leveraged position with specified parameters (token, leverage, direction)
 2. **DEX Modify:** Handles automated position adjustments based on market movements and liquidation thresholds